qabach/scu-coen240-final-project/README.md

-    Part 5      -`kmeans-bow.py` to perform kmeans from bags of words representation -`kmeans-tfidf.py` to perform kmeans from tf-idf representation -`kmeans-doc2vec.py` to perform kmeans from doc2vec representation -`kmeans-topic.py` to perform kmeans from topic distribution generated from lda
+    Part 5      -`kmeans-bow.py` to perform kmeans from bags of words representation -`kmeans-tfidf.py` to perform kmeans from tf-idf representation -`kmeans-doc2vec.py` to perform kmeans from doc2vec representation -`kmeans-topic.py` to perform kmeans from topic distribution generated from lda 20,000 vocab size

     Part 7      -`SVMs.py` to perform support vector machine classification for the dataset from tf-idf representation